 7 Tips for Writing a Market Analysis

 Here is a collection of tips to help you write an effective and well-rounded market analysis for your small business plan.

-Since much of the market analysis section relies on raw data, the Internet is a great place to start.
-Demographic data can be gathered from the U.S. Census Bureau, a series of searches can uncover information on your competition, and you can conduct a portion of your market research online.
+- Use the Internet: Since much of the market analysis section relies on raw data, the Internet is a great place to start.
+Demographic data can be gathered from the U.S. Census Bureau.
+A series of searches can uncover information on your competition, and you can conduct a portion of your market research online.

 - Be the Customer: One of the most effective ways to gauge opportunity among your target market is to look at your products and services through the eyes of a purchaser.
 What is the problem that needs to be solved?
 How does the competition solve that problem?
 How will you solve the problem better or differently?

 - Cut to the Chase: It can be helpful to your business plan audience if you include a summary of the market analysis section before diving into the details.
 This gives the reader an idea about what's to come and helps them zero in on the most important details quickly.

 - Conduct Thorough Market Research: Put in the necessary time during the initial exploration phase to research the market and gather as much information as you can.
 Send out surveys, conduct focus groups, and ask for feedback when you have an opportunity.
 Then use the data gathered as supporting materials for your market analysis.

 - Use Visual Aids: Information that is highly number-driven, such as statistics and metrics included in the market analysis, is typically easier to grasp when it's presented visually.
 Use charts and graphs to illustrate the most important numbers.